Naterus/docker-compose-laravel/README.md

 ```

 # Run Script
-Clone this repository so you can have a copy of project files
+Clone this repository to get a copy of the project.

 ```angular2html
   git clone https://github.com/Naterus/docker-compose-laravel.git